Read + Write + Report

 At the age of 36, Anaheim Angels right fielder Torii Hunter is obviously beginning to see a decline in skill.
 He is still a productive hitter, but his defense has fallen off ever since he has played for the Angels.
 His defense has been overrated, and those who think Hunter is still one of the best outfielders in baseball would be dead wrong.
 He's still a solid player, but his offensive value doesn't translate as well into a more hitter-heavy position (right field).
 The five-year deal worth $90 million dollars that he signed in 2007 has actually been a rather poor one, as Hunter has been worth about $55 million dollars through his first four seasons when he was expected to be worth $72 million through those years.
 It wasn't a huge mistake, but people who think this was a good deal would also be wrong.

 I mainly want to focus on Hunter as a player now, than rather talk about his historical value (that's what the historical player profiles are for).
 The RF was worth 2.5 WAR last season, as he was solid in the field and decent- not likely to continue- on the bases despite just five stolen bases.
 With 82 RBIs, 80 runs, and a .332 wOBA, Torii Hunter was an above-average hitter last season.
-He only hit .262, but his on-base percentage of .336 was solid as were his 23 homers.
+He only hit .262, but his on-base percentage of .336 was solid as were his 23 homers

 Vote